AnalyticAce/fsort/README.md

 # File Organizer CLI

-A simple and efficient command-line tool to organize files in a directory by sorting them into folders based on their extensions.
+tidyfs is a simple and efficient command-line tool to organize files in a directory by sorting them into folders based on their extensions.
 This tool also supports scheduling the file organization process using cron jobs.

 ## Features
 - Automatically moves files into categorized folders based on their extensions.